Dominican College Sion Hill

 Dominican College Sion Hill is one of the oldest girls' secondary schools in Ireland, founded in 1836 in Blackrock, County Dublin.
 Its approach to education is based on the Dominican ideal of developing the whole person.
 "Dominican College Sion Hill aims to help each student achieve their full potential academically, spiritually, emotionally and socially in a happy environment."
-As of 2023, Orla Condren is the principal.
+As of 2025, Ciara Reid is the principal.
 As of 2019, it had 444 girls enrolled.